 Marco Simonit, a Friuli-based master pruner observed the gnarly old vines in the vineyards of Italy, France, Tunisia and Greece and wondered why some vines lasted for centuries while others died well before reaching their prime.

 In 2003, Marco Simonit and his childhood friend Pieropaolo Sirch began training their vineyard crews in the eponymous Simonit&Sirch Method of branch-pruning.
 In their method, the key is to respect the sap flow.
 This method prioritises small cuts on young wood and the uninterrupted flow of plant sap.
-Large wounds cause dry wood to deepen at the expense of the living wood.
-The combination of these dry wood areas creates disturbances to the sap flow leading to the development of trunk diseases.

 The four fundamental principals in Simonit&Sirch Method are: